CrespiLab/ExtOptORCA-OpenQP/README.md

 2. -b basis-set, --basis-set basis-set		The basis set in OpenQP format (e.g., 6-31g(d) or 6-31g* depending on your version/build).
 3. -c N, --charge N				System charge, default = 0
 4. --conical					With 2 states given,
-calculates so called "penalty function" for CI search.
+calculates the so-called "penalty function" for CI search.
 Read more at https://sharc-md.org/?page_id=1454#tth_sEc8.20 or for the full paper: https://doi.org/10.1021/jp0761618.
-Assiciated arguments for the penalty function construction are --alpha and --sigma.
+Associated arguments for the penalty function construction are --alpha and --sigma.